xuangu-fang/ML-Poli-Sci/documents/Feature_select_and_process.md

 In the initial phase of our feature processing workflow, the selection of candidate features is critically important.
 This selection is primarily based on expert judgment and domain knowledge, leveraging insights from various specialized fields to create a robust and relevant feature set for our analysis.
 Here’s a detailed breakdown of our approach:

-- **Expert and Domain Knowledge Integration**: Our team, comprising domain experts, meticulously identified variables that are most likely to influence the outcome of interest—political voting behavior.
+- **Expert and Domain Knowledge Integration**: Based on Baodong's book and suggestions, we identified variables that are most likely to influence the outcome of interest—political voting behavior.
 This systematic selection ensures that the features are not only statistically significant but also contextually relevant.

 - **Diverse Domains**: The features were selected from eight distinct domains, each contributing unique aspects to the overall analysis.
 These domains include:
   1. **Contextual Domain**: Features that provide background and situational context to the voting scenarios.